kelvinmburu/awardify/README.md

 # Awardify
-This application will allow a user to post a project he/she has created and get it reviewed by his/her peers.
+This application allows a user to post a project he/she has created and get it reviewed by peers in the community platform.

 ![Site Screenshot]()